wilmoore/nodejs-latest/readme.md

 nodejs-latest: NodeJS binary installer for *nix systems
 ========================================================

 I'm lazy so when a new version of NodeJS comes out, I just install the latest binary with `nodejs-latest`.
 Yes, that is all this thing does.
-I tend to combine it with [nodejs-version](http://github.com/wilmoore/nodejs-version).

 How is this helpful